-- Record all homework / assessment tasks during class time. - At the end of the day, check your Compass task list for homework and pack your bag with the required books / equipment. - When you arrive home, refer to the Compass task list to enter homework and enter the tasks on the study planner. - Stick to the study planner to complete set homework / assessment tasks by the due dates.
+- Record all homework / assessment tasks during class time. - At the end of the day, check your Compass task list for homework and pack your bag with the required books /equipment. - When you arrive home, refer to the Compass task list to enter homework and enter the tasks on the study planner. - Stick to the study planner to complete set homework /assessment tasks by the due dates.

-Parents should take an interest in class and homework and encourage students to complete their homework and study.
+Parents/carers should take an interest in class and homework and encourage students to complete their homework and study.

 Students should review their homework by reading it aloud, by discussing what they have learnt with someone else.
-Students should email teachers or ask parents or friends questions about the set work if they are unsure what to do.
+Students should email teachers or ask parents/ carers or friends questions about the set work if they are unsure what to do.

-We ask parents to support their children in using a study planner and completing set homework.
+We ask parents/carers to support their children in using a study planner and completing set homework.
 Using a study planner is a suggestion to help students to be organised and cope with the work requirements of secondary school.

 In addition, it is suggested that they use a semester planner.
 Transfer all due dates for projects, assignments, assessment tasks and tests onto the semester planner.
 This will give an overall view of work and enable students to plan and avoid last minute panic.
+Parents and Carers can show an interest in the students' progress at school by encouraging them to do their homework and taking a supervisory/support role in the completion of set homework.